axtstar/finatra-scala-boilerplate/README.md

 >java -cp target/scala-2.11/finatraSample-assembly-0.0.1-SNAPSHOT.jar com.axtstar.finatraSample.ExampleServerMain

-You can access locally to the server at http://localhost:8888/foo, then get the JSON.
+You can access locally to the server at <a href='http://localhost:8888/foo'>http://localhost:8888/foo</a>, then get the JSON.

    {
       "name": "Bob",